Our Commitment

 The graph above shows a breakdown of our total market-based emissions by GHG category in tCO2e.

-Goods 6 Services purchases are our largest source of emissions. contributing 5,126.1 tCO₂e to the footprint. or 90%.
+Goods & Services purchases are our largest source of emissions, contributing 6,347.8 tCO₂e to the footprint, or 93.5%.
 This includes emissions associated with purchases of physical goods as well as services, used to run our business and manufacture products.
 We also include emissions relating to goods for resale.
-Upstream Transportation and Distribution follows this at 252.6 tCO₂e, covering emissions from courier, freight. and third-party logistics services.
-Stationary Combustion accounts for 83.8 tCO₂e and includes emissions from gas use on-site.
-End-of-life Treatment of Sold Products contributed 58.0 tCO₂e. reflecting estimated emissions from the disposal or processing of products after use.
+Upstream Transportation and Distribution follows this at 283.6 tCO₂e, covering emissions from courier, freight, and third-party logistics services.
+Stationary Combustion accounts for 40.09 tCO₂e and includes emissions from gas use on-site.

-Fuel- and Energy-Related Activities totalled 52.9 tCO₂e, representing upstream emissions associated with energy use*.
-Business Travel (52.7 tCO₂e) and Commuting (47.9 tCO₂e) cover emissions from staff travel for work and daily travel to and from the workplace, respectively.
-Mobile Combustion emissions. which are those resulting from company vehicles, added 35.6 tCO₂e, whilst those from Capital Expenditure amounted to 14.8 tCO₂e. representing the embedded carbon in long-term asset purchases.
-Lastly, Waste Generated in Operations contributed a small share of 0.5 tCO₂e. related to waste disposal and water use.
+Fuel- and Energy-Related Activities totalled 44.0 tCO₂e, representing upstream emissions associated with energy use*.
+Business Travel (54.3 tCO₂e) and Commuting (32.9 tCO₂e and home working 3.3 tCO2e) cover emissions from staff travel for work and daily travel to and from the workplace, respectively.
+Mobile Combustion emissions, which are those resulting from company vehicles, added 12.78 tCO₂e, whilst those from Capital Expenditure amounted to 22.2 tCO₂e, representing the embedded carbon in long-term asset purchases.
+Lastly, Waste Generated in Operations contributed a small share of 0.5 tCO₂e, related to waste disposal and water use.

 *Fuel- and Energy-Related Activities emissions are those that occur upstream of energy use.
 In the other energy use categories, e.g. business travel and employee commuting, we are accounting for the generation of electricity used or the combustion of fuels used.
 But these calculations do not consider the other emissions that occur, e.g. the generation emissions of electricity lost in the transmission and distribution system or the well-to-tank (extraction, processing and transportation) emissions of fuels.
 To ensure we are measuring our full impacts, we have included these emissions for all scope 1, scope 2 (mandatory) and upstream scope 3 (optional) energy use activities.